-- Halloween Play Dough-scented and textured playdough is a great way to increase food acceptance later on (you’re not eating the play dough but getting familiar with smells helps).
-Instead of pumpkin spice try mixed spice and instead of star anise extract try fennel seeds!
+- Halloween Play Dough-scented and textured playdough is a great way to increase food acceptance later on (you’re not eating the play dough, but getting familiar with smells helps).
+Instead of pumpkin spice, try mixed spice, and instead of star anise extract, try fennel seeds!

-- Snap apple– this traditional Halloween game is an excellent way to apples to reluctant apple eaters.
+- Snap apple– this traditional Halloween game is an excellent way to give apples to reluctant apple eaters.
 They don’t have to eat it, but they are trying to get up close and personal with it!
 You can do an adapted version of this with younger children where you put the apple on the table and get them to bite into it with their hands behind their backs.

-- Other Halloween Games Remember the flour game?
+- Other Halloween Games: Remember the flour game?
 And there’s a great game here with slimy spaghetti!

 Have you heard of the ‘switch witch’?
 I hadn’t until a few years ago.
-We tried it a few years ago and it worked out OK but overall it felt like too much hard work (and maybe a little controlling) for me.
+We tried it a few years ago, and it worked out OK, but overall, it felt like too much hard work (and maybe a little controlling) for me.

 The idea behind the ‘switch witch’ (I think) is that it helps kids think about what they like and what they’re not bothered about eating.
-Think about all the times you’ve eaten something that you aren’t enjoying just because it’s offered to you?
+Think about all the times you’ve eaten something you aren’t enjoying just because it’s offered to you.
 Wouldn’t it be great if you had the awareness to pass?

 If this idea appeals to you, then give it a try.